meltano/meltano/docs/src/docs/fundamentals.md

 1. Runs the SQL query
 1. Outputs the desired graph

-In addition, it is the file that you'd use to do the actual analysis because it defines the relationship between the tables.
+In addition, a `Design` is the file that you would use to do the actual analysis because it defines the relationship between the tables.

-It can be identified by the file naming schema: `design-name.design.m5o`.
+A `Design` can be identified by the file naming schema: `design-name.design.m5o`.

 ## Collection

 A `Collection` is a group of one or many `Designs` and determines how they will be mapped together.

-It can be identified by the naming schema: `collection-name.collection.m5o` and should be stored in the `/collections` directory.
+A `Collection` can be identified by the naming schema: `collection-name.collection.m5o` and should be stored in the `/collections` directory.

 ## Report

 A `Report` is a saved state of selecting and analyzing a `Design`.
 It contains a subset of fields that you select from multiple tables and is ultimately the selected analysis.
 It can also be generated from raw SQL.

-It can be identified by the file naming schema: `report-name.report.m5oc`
+A `Report` can be identified by the file naming schema: `report-name.report.m5oc`

 ## Dashboard

 A `Dashboard` is a group of many `Reports`.

-It is identified by the file naming schema: `set-name.dashboard.m5o` and is stored in the `/dashboards` directory.
+A `Dashboard` is identified by the file naming schema: `set-name.dashboard.m5o` and is stored in the `/dashboards` directory.

 ## M5O Files